ype/opensuse-spotify-installer/README.md

 Every package has an orientation, eg: a `deb` is optimized for Debian system, which has a great many differences (everywhere) against RPM system. eg: we put `python modules` in `/usr/lib/python-2.7/dist-packages` in Debian, but actually in openSUSE they should be placed under `/usr/lib/python-2.7/site-packages`.
 It's out of `alien`'s capacity to do such a path conversion.
 Then it looks weird in your system, as the name itself tells, `alien`.

-In short, `alien` is enough for personl use (Of course you can't be too compulsive or a neat freak), but isn't enough for distribution (That's why we openSUSE packagers never make our distribution by just converting deb).
+In short, `alien` is enough for personal use (Of course you can't be too compulsive or a neat freak), but isn't enough for distribution (That's why we openSUSE packagers never make our distribution by just converting deb).
 Like `checkinstall`, they both can't make **pure** packages.

 Under `~/spec` there's a shell script that generate a standard RPM under your `$HOME` directory (`/home/username`).
-Although there're still some obstacles to overcome, Spotify is now managable as all other packages in openSUSE.
+Although there're still some obstacles to overcome, Spotify is now manageable as all other packages in openSUSE.
 You can trace dependencies, remove from YaST and zypper, and it won't leave you a dirty `/usr`.
 Everything is taken care by RPM system.

 ### Shortcomings for now (maybe forever)